 Findings

-- These networks evade detection longer and more effectively than centralised bot-farm operations.
+• These networks evade detection more effectively and for longer than centralised bot-farm operations.

 Connections